Disabled Homeowners’ Exemption (DHE)

 A property tax break for disabled New Yorkers who own one-, two-, or three-family homes, condominiums, or cooperative apartments.

-Thanks to changes in city and state law, the DHE and SCHE (Senior Citizen Homeowners’ Exemption) tax breaks are now available to homeowners with a combined annual income of $58,399 or less.
+The DHE and SCHE (Senior Citizen Homeowners’ Exemption) tax breaks are now available to homeowners with a combined annual income of $58,399 or less.

-How to Apply for Your DHE Benefit
+How to apply for your DHE benefit

 Your DHE application will tell you how to estimate your income and what sort of documentation, if any, you will need to provide.
 Here are some general guidelines: